Accurate Machine Learning Interatomic Potentials for Polyacene Molecular Crystals: Application to Single Molecule Host-Guest Systems: Results

 Using the VDOS normal-mode projections, we classified 80 vibrational modes as guest-dominated (with an integrated guest-projected VDOS greater than $90\%$ of total VDOS) and $11$ mixed modes (including $2$ pseudolocal modes) that exhibit strong guest character, based on the relative contributions from both guest and host components.
-While this analysis could be extended to larger supercells for further validation, this goes beyond the scope of this work.
-Comparing these results to the case of an isolated pentacene molecule in vacuum, we find that 22 out of its 102 vibrational modes lose their guest character upon embedding in the solid-state.
-Revisiting the data presented in Fig.~\ref{fig:Fig_HG_phonon}~(c), we find that modes with largest (outlier) uncertainty correspond to guest-dominated modes, which demonstrate comparatively less reliable predictions ($\bar\sigma_\text{com}(\bar\omega) \approx~\wavenumber{4.6}$) compared to host-dominated modes ($\bar\sigma_\text{com}(\bar\omega) \approx \wavenumber{2.2}$).
-Additionally, by fitting the normal-mode projected VDOS with a Lorentzian lineshape, we obtained the lifetimes of the guest-dominated vibrational modes, which averaged 3.5 ps (see Fig.~\ref{fig:SI_HostGuest_uncertainity_lifetime}).
-This analysis is only expected to be accurate for low-frequency modes, below $\approx$~$\wavenumber{300}$ for which employing classical dynamics for the nuclei at 100~K is expected to be valid.
-Nevertheless, these lifetimes are shorter for modes with frequencies below twice the phonon cut-off frequency of the naphthalene molecular crystal, and longer above the cutoff, as anharmonic relaxation requires relaxation to one phonon and one vibron modes, as previously predicted by Dlott et al.~\cite{Dlott-1989}.
+Additionally, by fitting the normal-mode projected VDOS with a Lorentzian lineshape, we obtained the lifetimes of the guest-dominated vibrational modes, which averaged 3.5 ps (see Supplementary Fig.~20).
+This analysis is only expected to be accurate for low-frequency modes, below $\approx$~$\wavenumber{300}$, for which employing classical dynamics for the nuclei at 100~K is expected to be valid.
+Nevertheless, these lifetimes are shorter for modes with frequencies below twice the phonon cut-off frequency of the naphthalene molecular crystal, and longer above the cutoff, as previously discussed by Dlott \textit{et al.}~\cite{Dlott-1989}.